tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

 There are two primary reasons for creating filegroups: performance and recovery.

 Filegroups that contain files created on specific disks can alleviate disk performance issues.
 For example, you may have one very large table in your database with a lot of read and write activity – an orders table, perhaps.
 You can create a filegroup, create a file in the filegroup, and then move a table to the filegroup by moving the clustered index.
-(I’ll cover how to do this later in this post.)
+(I'll cover how to do this later in this post.)
 If the file is created on a disk separate from other files, you are going to have better performance.
 This is similar to the logic behind separating data and log files in a database.
 Performance improves when you spread files across multiple disks because you have multiple heads reading and writing, rather than one doing all the work.

 Filegroups can be backed up and restored separately as well.
 This can enable faster object recovery in the case of a disaster.
 It can also help the administration of large databases.